Unusual types of gramophone records: Inside-to-outside recording and hill-and-dale recording

 In the late 1920s and early 1930s, the Vitaphone sound system used large sixteen-inch 33 1/3 rpm records to provide the soundtrack for motion pictures.
 The record rotated in the usual clockwise direction but the groove was cut and played starting at the inside of the recorded area and proceeding outward.
 This inside start was dictated by the unusually long playing time of the records and the rapid wearing down of the single-use disposable metal needles which were standard for playing lateral-cut shellac records at that time.
 The signal degradation caused by a worn needle point was most audible when playing the innermost turns of the groove, where the undulations were most closely packed and tortuous, but fairly negligible when playing the outermost turns where they were much more widely spaced and easily traced.
 With an inside start the needle point was freshest where it mattered most.

 Almost all analog disc records were recorded at a constant angular speed, resulting in a decreasing linear speed toward the disc's center.
 The result was a maximum level of signal distortion due to low groove velocity nearest the center of the disc, called "end-groove distortion".
 Loud musical passages were most audibly affected.
-Since some music, especially classical music, tends to start quietly and mount to a loud climax, such distortion could be minimized if the disc was recorded to play beginning at the inner end of the groove.
+Since some music, especially classical music, tends to start quietly and mount to a loud climax, such distortion could be minimized if the disc was recorded to begin playing at the inner end of the groove.
 A few such records were issued, but the domination of automatic record changers, and the fact that symphony movements, for example, varied greatly in length and could be difficult to arrange appropriately on 20-minute disc sides, made them no more than curiosities.